Hair Thinning at The Front: Why & What to Do

 Supplementing your diet with vitamin D can help reduce the progression of MPB.
 Additional vitamins such as A, C and E may also provide some benefits, although individual results may vary.

 Vitamins can help to prevent hair loss that is caused by a bad diet.
-Poor nutritional intake causes hairs in the “growth” stage to enter into the “rest” phase earlier than they should.
-This causes hair to fall out prematurely, resulting in excess shedding of hair.
+Poor nutritional intake leads to hairs in the “growth” stage to enter into the “rest” phase earlier than they should.
+This can result in hair falling out prematurely, resulting in excess shedding.
 Incorporating the right hair loss vitamins and minerals can help to promote hair growth and reduce shedding.

 Shampoo

-There are many topical shampoos available on the market that contain ingredients to promote healthy hair and reduce thinning.
+There are many topical shampoos available on the market that contain ingredients to promote hair growth and reduce thinning.

 Some ingredients to look for include: